3dik/keymenu/README.md

 ## Example

-Let's say you have the following JSON structure:
+Let's say you have the following JSON text:

 ```json
 {